Food Service Packaging Requirements

 Current Exemptions to the Requirements

-A temporary exemption is reviewed each year and was provided for a period of one year beginning July 1, 2018 and ending June 30, 2019; therefore, the requirement that all single-use food-service ware be either compostable or recyclable shall not apply to:
+A temporary exemption is reviewed and provided for a period of one year beginning July 1 each year.
+For the one-year period beginning July 1, 2023, the requirement that all single-use food-service ware be either compostable or recyclable does not apply to:

 • Disposable long-handled thick plastic soda spoons when required and used for thick drinks and identified as non-compostable by the food-service business to its customers.